dsgrid/dsgrid/dev/README.md

 the test data repository per these instructions.

 1. Register and submit all datasets to a clean registry.
 The initial registry can be created with this command after modifiying the paths specified in the JSON5 file.
+Four `bigmem` compute nodes on Eagle are recommended in order to complete the job in one hour.
+Two may be sufficient if you run multiple iterations.

 ```
 $ spark-submit \